x/Game-Development-in-Javascript-Tutorial/part-two.md

 Keep in mind that this doesn't account for the walls.
 A lot of the time, the prediction will be outside the range of the field, but in practice, I find it still does a great job of telling the paddle to move up or down.

 Now every frame we want to tell our paddle to move up, down, or stay in place.
-Lets say we want the ball to hit somewhere in the middle third of our paddle.
+Let's say we want the ball to hit somewhere in the middle third of our paddle.
 Our ai function should look like so:

 ```javascript
 var ai = function(paddle) {